xformation/awsscripter/README.md

 Example
 -------
-awsscripter audit CISP
-awsscripter audit PCIDSS
+    command: awsscripter audit
+  Commands for auditing aws environment with awsscripter.
+This will iclude CISP/ PCIDSS/ HIPPA Audit.

     Usage: awsscripter [OPTIONS] COMMAND [ARGS]...

       awsscripter is a tool to manage your cloud native infrastructure deployments.

     Options:
       --version             Show the version and exit.
       --debug               Turn on debug logging.
       --dir TEXT            Specify awsscripter directory.
       --output [yaml|json]  The formatting style for command output.
       --no-colour           Turn off output colouring.
       --var TEXT            A variable to template into config files.
-  --var-file FILENAME   A YAML file of variables to template into config
+      --var-file FILENAME   A YAML file of variables to template into config files.
-                        files.
       --help                Show this message and exit.

     Commands:
-  audit        Commands for auditing aws environment with... init         Commands for initialising awsscripter... list         packet security check :return: monitor      Commands for auditing aws environment with... security     packet security check :return: stack        Commands for auditing aws environment with... testcommand  A sample testcommand
+      audit        Commands for auditing aws environment with... init         Commands for initialising awsscripter...
+      list         packet security check :return:
+      monitor      Commands for auditing aws environment with... security     packet security check :return:
+      stack        Commands for auditing aws environment with... testcommand  A sample testcommand
 	sub-commands:
 		#awsscripter stack
 			Usage: awsscripter stack [OPTIONS] COMMAND [ARGS]...